 - As a freelancer?

-Virtual Assistant Agencies:
+Virtual Assistant Agencies

 There are many staffing and recruiting firms out there which only work with virtual assistants.
 You apply directly to the agency and they place you with a client.

 The benefits are usually a few days paid holiday and the fact that you don’t have to look for clients actively yourself.
-On the downside you don’t have much freedom in terms of what clients you work for or your working hours.
+On the downside, you don’t have much freedom in terms of what clients you work for or your working hours.

 Check out agencies like Zirtual or Virtual Office Temps for more information.

 A virtual assistant can also be a normal employee of a company.
 You would do the same tasks as a freelancer, but have a permanent contract.
-Along with that come all the usual advantages and disadvantages, like a steady income but also less flexibility.
+Along with that come all the usual advantages and disadvantages, like a steady income but also less flexible.

 If you are thinking about becoming a virtual assistant on a permanent contract basis, check with companies directly.
 Introduce yourself and convince them that they need you to improve their processes.
-You could also look up job postings on websites like Indeed.
+You could also lookup job postings on websites like Indeed.